Must-watch footy: Best yet to come from Eagles, Bulldogs

 Taua'aletoa and Woodward are both backing youth with the average age of the Eagles and Bulldogs around the 23-24 mark.

-With hooker Kaustio Magele being rested after a head knock last Saturday, experienced Eagles player Sounda Seumanutafa provides a “handy replacement’’ option.
+With hooker Kaustio Magele being rested after a head knock last Saturday, experienced Eagles player Saunda Seumanutafa provides a "handy replacement'' option.

 "He's been our A-Grade lock for the last five or six years,'' Taua'aletoa said.